AnyChart/docs.anychart.com/Gantt_Chart_NEW/Elements.md

 chart.getTimeline().markers().stroke("black");
 ```

-Also, you can configure individual markers with the help of extra data fields corresponding to these methods.
+Also, you can configure individual markers with the help of extra data fields corresponding to the available methods.

 It is possible to add markers to any [task](Project_Chart#tasks_\(actual\)) of a **Project** chart – a regular task, a parent task, or a milestone: